Financing for German exports to emerging and developing countries

 Loans supported through the ERP Special Fund

 The ERP Export Financing Programme supports lending for German exports to emerging and developing countries.
 Under this programme, eligible banks can offer loans to foreign buyers of German exports and to banks in the buyer's country at the minimum interest rate set by the OECD (CIRR - Commercial Interest Reference Rate).
 If the corresponding programme criteria are fulfilled, KfW provides refinancing to participating banks within the programme framework.
+In addition, KfW generally excludes certain projects from financing or specifies terms and conditions that must be met.
+For details see the exclusion list and the sectoral guidelines of KfW Group:

 In addition to the refinancing available to all eligible banks, KfW provides AKA with a separate CIRR refinancing line for which export transactions with a financing volume of up to EUR 20 million are eligible.